 How do you plan your church preaching programme?
-Ray Evans shares some wisdom about long-term planning, short-term planning and how you should follow this up.
+Here are some tips about long-term planning, short-term planning and how you should follow this up.

 “Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth.”
 (2 Tim 2:15)